Gimzie/nsmb2-patch-collection/README.md

 - *Layer 0 Restored* - Restores Layer 0 functionality.
 Does not have a spotlight effect like in NSMBWii/U, and does not appear on top of the player.
 - *Up/Down Skewers Restored* - Restores up/down skewers, which replace sprites 37 and 131, both unused in the base game.
 - *Tri-platform Collision Fix* - Fixes the incorrect collision on the small spinning lift.
+- *+ Clock in non-Coin Rush* - Allow using the + Clocks in normal gameplay with a setting